tjjmoto/hw-ruby-intro/README.md

 cd /homework
 ```

-then clone the skeleton code at [https://github.com/UCCSCS3300/hw-ruby-intro](https://github.com/UCCSCS3300/hw-ruby-intro)  to your Cloud9 docker container.
+then clone the skeleton code at [https://github.com/UCCSCS3300/hw-ruby-intro](https://github.com/UCCSCS3300/hw-ruby-intro)  to your container.
 To do this, run:

 ```
 git clone https://github.com/UCCSCS3300/hw-ruby-intro.git && rm -rf hw-ruby-intro/.git
 ```

-in the terminal of Cloud9 (remote or running inside of the docker container).
+in the terminal (remote or running inside of the docker container).
 This creates a folder called `hw-ruby-intro`, which contains a skeleton for part 1 of your assignment, described below.

 <!---[![IMAGE](https://media.giphy.com/media/QW460yejWnYkBr3qYN/giphy.gif)](https://gfycat.com/thoroughunrulyblacknorwegianelkhound.gif)-->
 ![IMAGE](https://raw.githubusercontent.com/UCCS-CS4300-5300/kwalcott-public/main/gettingStarted.png)